Makersmic/Rhino-3d-Printer/Tools/Readme.md

 Tools may be powered by either 12v or 24v pwm signal.

-We strongly encourage others to develop tools for the Rhino Motion System.
+Development of tools is an ongoing process and we strongly encourage others to share their designs for the benefit of all.

 Development underway for a mini-spindle and needle cutter tool heads!